Nazism in Sweden: Neo-Nazism

-Currently, the website Info-14 (published as a paper from 1995–2000) serves as a prominent hub of the neo-Nazi movement.
+Currently, the website Info-14 (published as a paper from 1995 to 2000) serves as a prominent hub of the neo-Nazi movement.
 The title comes from David Lane's Fourteen Words, "We must secure the existence of our people and a future for white children."
 The paper claimed one police killing in Malexander and a car bomb in Nacka in 1999, leading the paper's editor, Robert Vesterlund to be sentenced to eighteen months in prison for incitement to racial hatred, threats against an officer, and aggravated incitement.
 The paper is synonymous with the Salem Foundation which organizes "Salem Marches" (salemmarschen or folkets marchen).
 A number of "independent nationalists" are gathered around Info-14.

 Neo-Nazi organizations and sympathizers have committed other violent crimes in recent decades.
 In 1998, Hampus Hellekant murdered syndicalist union member Björn Söderberg after Söderberg exposed the ideology of Vesterlund in the workplace.
 The case also became the focus of an important debate over privacy and medical ethics.